 This makes it a product I wouldn’t normally use every day, as I prefer to use fragrance-free products.
-And judging from the ingredients list, parfum is the eighth major component.
-It’s essentially on top of the list which should make those with sensitive skins a little wary of it.
+Judging from the ingredients list, the fragrance is the eighth major component.
+It’s essentially on top of the list which should make those with sensitive skin a little wary of it.

 What’s something to note is that when the powder is applied to the skin, the fragrance becomes faint.
-It’s the type of scent that doesn’t sit on your skin and let the whole world know what products you’re wearing!
+It’s the type of scent that doesn’t sit on your skin.

 With a dense bronzing brush, two taps of the product already show pigment on the skin.
 Its finish looks seamless and has a subtle luminous sheen.
 The powder is blendable and spreads on the skin evenly.

-I tried to use the applicator that came with the brush, although I find that it’s not really a good brush for contouring the cheeks and face.
+I tried to use the applicator that came with the brush, but it didn’t do the best job of contouring the cheeks and face.
 It is however useful when bronzing the nose and other smaller areas.
-It’s a useful brush, but I personally prefer to use my own.
+It’s a cute touch, but I personally prefer to use my own.

-The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder wears for a really long-time.
-It stays in place and doesn’t patch or melt away even if I’ve significantly perspired.
+The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder has impressive staying powers.
+It stays in place and doesn’t patch or melt away even on hotter days.
 I’ve also noticed that it fades evenly and doesn’t leave any wet powdery residue.

 That being said, for those who aren’t as pale as a ghost, the GUCCI bronzers would look fab!
-The colours are really beautiful, for me, the only problem is that they’re not made for the extreme pale in mind!
+The colours are really beautiful, the only problem is that they’re not made with the extremely pale in mind.

-The sheer luminous finish But would I get one again?
+Would I buy it again?
 Probably not, since the shade isn’t exactly up my street.
-But since it’s already here, I will be using it and will do a little extra touch-up to make it look less red.
+But since it’s already here, I am enjoying showing it off, especially on my dressing table!